tarlaun/starmap_workshop/README_COMPETITION.md

 ## 🎭 Your Role: Watershed Manager

 You are a member of the State and Regional Water Boards who is responsible for protecting Riverside County’s water resources.
 Your responsibility is to understand and communicate the **agricultural landscape** in Riverside County.
 Using geospatial data and interactive visualization, you will produce map visualizations that highlights key patterns, insights, and metrics about crop production in the Riverside County watershed areas.
+You will work in teams of three members and one submission from each team is required.

 Note: watershed is an area of land that catches rain and snow, draining all surface water and groundwater into a common outlet, such as a river, lake, or ocean.